Learn about different number patterns and relationships! Review basic math skills as to figure out the missing number in each sequence.

 Ever wonder why we hunt for Easter eggs?
 Discover how this spring holiday was started with this interesting look at the history of Easter.

-Help your child learn about theme with this reading comprehension page, featuring a story from Panchatantra, classic animal fables from India.
+Help your kid learn about theme with a reading comprehension page that features a story from Panchatantra, a collection of classic animal fables from India.

-Help your budding reader learn to identify theme with this Panchatantra story, a classic fable from India that has a moral lesson.
+Help your young reader learn to identify themes with the Panchatantra story "The Broken Pot" a classic fable from India that has a moral lesson.

 Playwrights and romantics alike, here's a reading comprehension sheet based on Romeo and Juliet, one of Shakespeare's most famous tragedies.